Shared-Reality-Lab/IMAGE-server/20260811_mcp-endpoint_plan.md

 - Segment seeking/stopping based on `offset` and `duration`.
 - A download link when supported.
 - Do not display internal audio rendering descriptions such as "Rich audio description".
-- The IMAGE logo from `https://image.a11y.mcgill.ca/images/logo.png` and the text "Brought to you by the McGill IMAGE project.", with "McGill IMAGE project" linked to `https://image.a11y.mcgill.ca` using `ui/open-link` when required by the host.
+- The canonical IMAGE icon embedded in the App as a PNG data URL, and the text "Brought to you by the McGill IMAGE project.", with "McGill IMAGE project" linked to `https://image.a11y.mcgill.ca` using `ui/open-link` when required by the host.

 ### Accessibility requirements